MasonWirtz/MasonWirtz.github.io/Teaching.md

   <img width="200" height="200" src="/images/TeachingPhoto.png">
 </p>

-This page houses a list of courses/workshops I have taught.
+This page houses a list of courses and workshops I have taught including teaching activities in both university and non-university settings, as well as a running list of student theses I have supervised.

 <br>